opf/openproject/docs/release-notes/14-0-0/README.md

 Release date: 2024-04-08

 We released [OpenProject 14.0.0](https://community.openproject.org/versions/1356).
-The release contains several bug fixes and we recommend updating to the newest version.
+The major release contains several bug fixes and we recommend updating to the newest version.
+In these Release Notes, we will first list important technical updates, then give an overview of important feature changes.
+At the end, you will find a complete list of all changes and bug fixes.

 ## Important updates and breaking changes